thiagodnf/jmetal-restful/README.md

 JMetal RESTFul is able to do the following tasks:

-- **Generate Pareto-front**  - This task generates a pareto-front given a set of solutions
+- **Generate Pareto-front**  - This task generates a pareto-front set given a set of solutions
-- **Calculate QualityIndicators** - This task calculates quality indicadors (such as Hypervolume, IGD, GD, and so on) given a set of solutions and a pareto-front set
+- **Calculate Quality Indicators** - This task calculates quality indicators (such as Hypervolume, IGD, GD, and so on) given a set of solutions and a pareto-front set

 How this works
 --